New York State Legislature Expansion of Anti-Harassment and Anti-Discrimination Laws (Updated)

 Which employers will the NYS anti-harassment and discrimination laws apply to?

 The term “employer”, under the new law, includes “all employers within the state, including all state and political subdivisions thereof.”
 Most existing NYS Human Rights laws apply to employers with more than four employees.
 The 2018 law expanded the definition of “employer” exclusively in the areas of sexual harassment, while the 2019 amendments include all employers, regardless of size.
-This takes effect 180 days after enactment of the law.
+This takes effect on February 8, 2020.

 Which employees will the NYS anti-harassment and discrimination laws apply to?

 Historically, the NY State Human Rights Law applied to private employers with four or more employees.
 However, in 2018, the state expanded the application of its sexual harassment laws to non-employees in the workplace.
 A non-employee includes a contractor, subcontractor, vendor, consultant, or anyone providing services such as equipment repair or cleaning services in a workplace or someone employed by such an individual.
 The new law provides non-employees in the workplace coverage under all New York state harassment laws.This takes effect on October 11, 2019.

 What are the new requirements for NY state employers related to sexual harassment prevention?

 Employers currently are required to adopt a model sexual harassment prevention policy and make the policy available to employees in writing and post it on the company website.
-Effective immediately upon enactment of the law, employers must provide a notice to employees containing the employer’s sexual harassment prevention policy and the information presented at the employer’s sexual harassment prevention training program — at the time of hire and at every annual sexual harassment prevention training session.
+Effective August 12, 2019, employers became responsible for providing a notice to employees containing the employer’s sexual harassment prevention policy and the information presented at the employer’s sexual harassment prevention training program — at the time of hire and at every annual sexual harassment prevention training session.
 The state has provided a sample Sexual Harassment Prevention Notice on its website that employers can download, fill out, and post.
 Additionally, the state has posted an updated FAQ section on its website for employees and employers with detailed answers.